xarunoba/ccoco/README.md

 - `-v, --version` — Show version number
 - `-h, --help` — Show help
 - `-q, --quiet` — Will not log anything to the console

-## Using sub-branches

-`ccoco` will recursively check if a sub-branch has a config file until it reaches the "root" of the sub-branch.

-#### Example

-1. Branch `nested/one/two` does not have a config file created.
-2. `ccoco` will recursively check for the config file existing in `nested/one` up until the root `nested` and will fail if it cannot find one.

 ## Integrations